Best Commodity ETFs for 2024

 This fund tracks a range of different commodities, though it does so only by investing in futures contracts.
 The fund holds futures contracts covering oil and gas, precious metals, agricultural products, and livestock, among other things.

 By far the largest sector is represented by energy, at 57%.
 Agriculture represents roughly 18% of the fund’s holdings, and Industrial Metals represent roughly 10%.
 The fund trades under the ticker symbol ‘GSG’ on the New York Stock Exchange.
-With Admirals, you can trade the iShares S&P GSCI Commodity Indexed Trust ETF CFD (contracts for difference).
+With Admiral Markets, you can trade the iShares S&P GSCI Commodity Indexed Trust ETF CFD (contracts for difference).
 This is a derivative contract of the underlying market which enables you to trade long and short.

 L&G All Commodities ETF – Broad ETF Tracking Different Types of Commodities